 Why Do Rats Gnaw So Much?

 Rats gnaw incessantly to keep their continuously growing incisors at a manageable length.
-This compulsive behavior leads to them chewing on a variety of non-food items, including but not limited to wood, plastic, paper, cloth, and even electrical wiring.
+This compulsive behaviour leads to them chewing on a variety of non-food items, including but not limited to wood, plastic, paper, cloth, and even electrical wiring.
 Failure to gnaw would result in their teeth growing to the point where they could no longer feed effectively.

 How Long Do Rats Live For?